FromSunNews/sui-interface-demo/README.md

 Then a Move project is generated in the `core` directory.
 You can see that it contains two files:

 * `binary_operator.move`: this contains the definition of the `binary_operator` interface on which the service depends.
+    In its comments, we can find that it thoughtfully provides boilerplate code that implements the interface.
-* `demo_service_process.move`: this is the service that depends on the `binary_operator` interface".
+* `demo_service_process.move`: this is the service that depends on the `binary_operator` interface.
-    In its comments, we can find that it also thoughtfully provides boilerplate code that shows how to inject the service with the implementations of the interface on which it depends.
+    In its comments, we can find that it also provides boilerplate code that shows how to inject the service with the implementations of the interface on which it depends.

-Aha, you see that the definition of the interface is also placed in the item called `core`, which stands for core model, right?
+Aha, you see that the definition of the interface is also placed in this project called `core` (which stands for core model), right?
 That's right, following the idea of IoC, the "stuff" on which the execution of an application depends are part of the "core model" of the domain.

 ### Implementing the interface